 New York City is, of course, loaded with hotels, many of which are kid-friendly.
 And while it's nice to have options, there are so many it can feel overwhelming.
-That's why we've compiled this list of 16 NYC hotels for families based on a combination of personal experience, trusted recommendations from friends and great reputations.
-Some have pools, others offer gratis strollers, while a number of our choices are located smack next to top kid attractions; some are more budget-friendly and others a splurge.
+That's why we've compiled this list of 19 NYC hotels for families based on a combination of personal experience, trusted recommendations from friends, and great reputations.
+These hotels offer kid-friendly amenities such as pools, free strollers, and even bunk beds.
+A number of our choices are located right next to top kid attractions; some are more budget-friendly and others a splurge.

 Four Seasons Hotel New York — Midtown East